KaiserDMC/Sky-Tracker-App/README.md

 ## Contributing

 Currently community contributions are closed!
 However, user feedback is highly appreciated.
 If you find any issues or have ideas for improvements, please feel free to [open an issue](https://github.com/KaiserDMC/Sky-Tracker-App/issues) or [submit a pull request](https://github.com/KaiserDMC/Sky-Tracker-App/pulls).

-## License

-Sky Tracker App is open-source software licensed under the [MIT License](LICENSE).

 ## Technical Specifications